Overtime Laws by State — Comprehensive Guide for 2025

 Mike Schmidt, Defense attorney and partner at Schmidt and Clark LLP

-“Generally, it depends on two main factors: the type of work you do and your employer’s annual revenue.
+“Generally, it depends on 2 main factors: the type of work you do and your employer’s annual revenue.
 If your job involves activities like interstate commerce, production of goods for interstate commerce, or if you work for a company with an annual revenue of at least $500,000, then federal overtime laws, outlined in the Fair Labor Standards Act (FLSA), are likely to apply.”

 Schmidt adds that, in case an employee isn’t covered by the FLSA or lives in a state with its own overtime regulations, they have to look into the state law as these regulations might be more favorable: